moka-guys/mokabed/LiveBedfiles/Pan5211_Logfile.md

 LURAP1 (1:46685370-46685892) overlaps with POMGNT1_1.
 The gene name and the exon numbering was manually updated.

 BIVM-ERCC5- was added as an additional label along with ERCC5.
-The additional label was removed
+The additional label was removed and exon numbering was fixed

 METTL8: 2:172291183-172291191 was included in the bed file because it overlapped with DCAF17_1.
 Since METTL8 is not required in VCP3, the overlapping region was removed.

 COL4A2-AS2 (13:111109120-111109703) is an RNA gene and part of it overlaps with COL4A2_21.
 COL4A2-AS2 is not required in VCP3, therefore it was manually removed.

 INSRR (1:156811903-156812063) was included in the bed file because it overlapped with NTRK1_2.
 Since INSRR is not required in VCP3, the overlapping region was removed.

+# Fix POMGNT1_1
+After fixing the additionally added LURAP1 it was noted the coordinates in the bed file don't match POMGNT1 exon

+correct coordinates are 1:46685376-46685977 incorrect coordinates:1:46685370-46685892

+this was fixed manually